Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ### Android Target 1.3.0

-Added support for Target tnt ID and session ID getter and setter APIs to enable cross-channel sessions.
+Added getter and setter APIs for Target tnt IDs and session IDs to enable cross-channel sessions.

 * The `setSessionId` API should be invoked prior to any Target request to prevent the Mobile SDK from generating a session ID locally.
 The session ID will follow the session expiry as governed by the `target.sessionTimeout` configuration setting.
 You can use this API in conjunction with `setTntId` API to set both of the value in the SDK.
 * The `setTntId` API, when invoked, also sets the Target edge host value in the SDK by deriving it from the profile location hint supplied in the tnt ID.